 You might see a panel of experts on a news program on TV.
 It’s usually when a show wants many opinions about something.
 They’ll ask questions to multiple (many) people who are experts (professionals) in that field.
 Those experts are called a panel!

-For example: The panel of experts has commented on the presidency.
+- The panel of experts has commented on the presidency.

 A hive of bees